InsGesichtNicht/DiceRoll/README.md

-Source code for Dice Roll Program
+Source code for Dice Roll Program.
 MainWindow.xaml.cs is the main file.